Counseling Clients Experiencing Grief and Loss: A Fresh Perspective

 Workshop Details & Registration

 Cost: $75 by 11/17, $85 after, includes 4.5 CEUs or PDUs, $30 students.
 Lewis & Clark Alumni save 20%.

 About the Instructor

 Michael Kahn, LPC, holds a M.Ed. in Counseling from the University of North Carolina at Greensboro and a J.D. from the Dickinson School of Law.
-He has been a counselor since 1994 and his areas of focus include grief, men’s issues and career satisfaction.
+He has been a counselor since 1994 and his areas of focus include grief and men’s issues.
 Michael presents workshops on ethics, grief, diversity and other topics for mental health professionals throughout the U.S. and abroad, including for the U.S. military here and in Germany.
 He also presents ethics workshops for attorneys.
 Michael wrote the chapter “Saying Goodbye: Loss and Bereavement” in Cinemeducation, Volume 2: Using Film and Other Visual Media in Graduate and Medical Education.
 He is among the forefront in his field on the use of film in therapy and workshops.
 In his free time Michael makes documentary films.